Alfresco/alfresco-ansible-deployment/docs/search-services-deployment-guide.md

 ## Role parameters

 Role's parameters are defined within the `roles/search/meta/argument_specs.yml` file.
-Bellow we'll just expose the most common ones that may be useful for the type of use-cases mentioned earlier.
+Below we'll just expose the most common ones that may be useful for the type of use-cases mentioned earlier.

 - `search_shared_secret`: This parameter is the only one that's required and